Recommended Videos, Apps, Podcasts, Twitter Accounts, and Websites for Learning English.

 - EOI Teacher – Tweets lots of great idioms and useful vocabulary and expressions.
 I like his clear, simple style.

 - Idiom Land – The name says it all, doesn’t it?

 - Woodward English – Excellent grammar and vocabulary charts and more.

-- Funky English Study! – I absolutely love this one for their photographic style of presenting idioms and more.
+- Funky English Study! – I absolutely love this one’s photographic style of presenting idioms.

 - The YUNiversity – I like their style and their vision.
 They focus on grammar and vocabulary.

 Input is a crucial part of language learning!

 Watching videos is a great way to get more input.